2014-2015 Lottery Results

-AcademicsOn the tutoring club website, students can sign up to be tutors or peers.
-The website is also accessible from this page by hovering over the "Students" tab and clicking on "Tutoring Opportunities."
-Raleigh Charter Tutoring Club works by matching tutors and peers based on what subjects tutors would like to teach and what subjects peers need help in.
+AcademicsRaleigh Charter Tutoring Club works by matching tutors and peers based on what subjects tutors would like to teach and what subjects peers need help in.
 The tutors and peers can then decide when they want to meet up.
 It will often be one-on-one sessions which can occur during lunch, before school, after school (in the collaborative study hall), in Math Lab, etc. We recommend that tutors and peers meet at least once a week.
 View the tutoring calendar by clicking on "Tutoring Opportunities" under the "Students" tab.

 |Contact RCHS | Our Location | Job Openings | Webmaster | Feedback

-© 2013 Raleigh Charter High School
+© 2014 Raleigh Charter High School